Welcome To Service Dog Laws Hawaii – The Epic Guide for Humans

 - + more

-The truth is that you are not legally required to register or certify a service dog in Hawaii or any other state in the US.
-Service dogs are protected under the ADA, Americans with Disabilities Act.
+The truth is that you are not legally required to register or certify a service dog in Hawaii or any other state in the U.S. Service dogs are protected under the ADA, Americans with Disabilities Act, and other laws.
+In addition, there is no state registration system in place for Hawaii.

-Registration and certification done online from some website does not convey any legal rights under the ADA or the Department of Justice.
+Registration and certification done online from non-government websites do not convey any legal rights under the ADA or the Department of Justice.
+Buying a piece of paper from the internet does not turn a dog into a service dog.
+Check out our detailed blog about service dog registration and why it’s not required.

 In order to be eligible for a service dog in Hawaii, a person must have a disability.
 Their service dog must be individually trained to do work or tasks for that specific person.
 Additionally, the work or tasks must be directly related to the disability, and help to mitigate their effects.

-You can certainly take your emotional support dog to Hawaii, but it will likely need to travel as a pet if you’re travelling there by air.
-The ACAA definition of service animals do not include emotional support animals.
+You can certainly take your emotional support dog to Hawaii, but it will likely need to travel as a pet if you’re traveling there by air.
+The ACAA definition of service animals does not include emotional support animals.

 Under the Air Carrier Access Act (ACAA) a service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Animal species other than dogs, emotional support animals, comfort animals, companionship animals, and service animals in training are not service animals.U.S.
 Department of Transportation